gardener/gardener/docs/development/testing.md

   - disable gardener-apiserver's admission plugins that are not relevant to the integration test itself by passing `--disable-admission-plugins`: [example test](https://github.com/gardener/gardener/blob/50f92c5dc35160fe05da9002a79e7ce4a9cf3509/test/integration/controllermanager/shoot/maintenance/maintenance_suite_test.go#L61-L67)
   - this makes setup / teardown code simpler and ensures to only test code relevant to the tested component itself (but not the entire set of admission plugins)
   - e.g., you can disable the `ShootValidator` plugin to create `Shoots` that reference non-existing `SecretBindings` or disable the `DeletionConfirmation` plugin to delete Gardener resources without adding a deletion confirmation first.
+- use a custom rate limiter for controllers in integration tests: [example test](https://github.com/gardener/gardener/blob/3dd6b111d677eb4bceadaa8fc469877097660577/test/integration/controllermanager/exposureclass/exposureclass_suite_test.go#L130-L131)
+  - this can be used for limiting exponential backoff to shorten wait times
+  - otherwise, if using the default rate limiter, exponential backoff might exceed the timeout of `Eventually` calls and cause flakes

 ## End-to-end (e2e) Tests (using provider-local)